 Reservations?
 You bet.

 Every night this tapas bar gets a standing ovation.
-Mainly because people are standing to eat and drink at the bar, but if they could also clap without it being super weird, they probably would.
-Dishes stray from the beaten tapas path, with top-shelf numbers like Sherry-braised pig cheeks, and rosemary ice cream with apricot crumble.
+Mainly because people are standing to eat and drink at the bar, but if they could also clap without it being weird, they probably would.
+Dishes stray from the beaten tapas path, with numbers like sherry-braised pig cheeks, and rosemary ice cream with apricot crumble.
+READ MORE

 Good for: Relaxed tapas and drinks

-Remember the days when restaurants were just in charge of making good food, instead of offering a niche concept like a tasting menu of vol au vents served by cats?
+Remember the days when restaurants were just in charge of making good food?
 Well, 10 Greek Street is just like that – unpretentious and quietly brilliant, serving up quality seasonal food.
-Read More.
+READ MORE

 Good for: Long lunches with an old friend